GabrieleRoncolato/SymbolicPropagationCUDA/readme.md

 ```

 ### Decision
-Following the definition of ProVe [Corsi et al.], given an input property P and an output node A corresponding to an action, the property is verified if for each *x* in P it follows that the action A will never be selected *(i.e., if the input belongs to the interval P, the output of node A is never the one with the highest value)*.
+Following the definition of ProVe [Corsi et al.], given an input property P and an output node A corresponding to an action, the property is verified if, for each *x* in P, it follows that the action A will never be selected *(i.e., if the input belongs to the interval P, the output of node A is never the one with the highest value)*.
 ```python
 property = {
 	"type" : "decision",